vsantos/k8s-tanker/README.md

 ## Why not kubeadm?

 You must be wondering why the project just not use `kubeadm` to install a real cluster instead of a virtual one using `minikube`.
-The `kubeadm` may need some additional intrusive configuration such as kernel configurations and network changes which could break any other part of the system if used in a dev machine instead of a server.
+The `kubeadm` may need some additional intrusive configurations such as kernel configurations and network changes which could break any other part of the system if used in a dev machine instead of a server.
 To keep it simple, the `minikube` handles the situation.

 ## Next steps